 To temporarily hire a foreign worker, the employer must first obtain a certificate from the Department of Labor.
 The employer must request a petition to the USCIS.
 He/she must meet the conditions defined by this organization.

-After confirming all the steps mentioned for the employer, the employee can start the application procedure for the H2A visa.
+After confirming all the steps mentioned by the employer, the employee can start the application procedure for the H2A visa.
 If the USCIS does not approve the request submitted by the employer, the worker cannot apply for the visa.

 Steps to be taken by the employer: